-Besides being a fail-proof, it is by far the strongest & most durable air dry clay to prepare/work with.
+Besides being foolproof, it is by far the strongest & most durable air dry clay to DIY and work with.
 Do try this WhyNotDIY idea at home!

-I was a little girl when my aunt introduced me to this air dry clay.
-I remember I used to sit next to her when she used to prepare, knead and create designs with this air-dry clay to fulfil her customers’ requests.
+I was a little girl when my aunt introduced me to this air-dry clay recipe.
+I remember I used to sit next to her when she used to prepare, knead and create designs with this air-dry clay to fulfill her customers’ requests.
 As I grew older, I learned how to prepare this air-dry clay and started helping her in creating new designs, and mixing different elements to create new ornaments to add to her collection.

 Lately, I tried to create air-dry clay using different recipes.
-Some with salt base and other with baking soda base.
+Some with salt base and others with baking soda base.
 However, I must admit that none of those recipes impressed me enough to adopt them moving forward.
 The Cornstarch & glue base recipe has always been my best option.
-Besides being a fail-proof, it is by far the strongest and most durable air-dry clay to prepare and work with.
+Besides being foolproof, it is by far the strongest and most durable air-dry clay to prepare and work with.

 So, if you haven’t yet tried creating this clay, I strongly advise to start today.

 This recipe is simple and easy to make.
 It requires a couple of minutes to be ready.
 3 out of the 4 ingredients are found in your kitchen.

 The clay can be used in multiple decorative projects and dries in a couple of days.